The Thai-Burma Railway Story

 As hostilities spread across Asia in 1942, with the fall of the Philippines and Singapore, the strongest remaining Allied presence was in India.
 A long-term strategic goal of the Japanese was to link up with the Germans in the Middle East by driving the Allies out of India.
 To this end they had amassed a large army in Burma.
 But it became increasingly difficult to supply these forces by sea.
 Allied submarines and bombers constantly harassed the shipping lanes.
 The toll of ships sailing towards Burma in the Andaman Sea was particularly great.

 There was an efficient rail link between Bangkok and Singapore and also within Burma, but there was no railway from Thailand to Burma.
-Apparently, in the latter part of the 19th century, the British had explored the possibility of constructing such a link but surveyors deemed it too costly if not nearly impossible to span the 415-kilometers (258 mi) between Ban Pong, Thailand, and Thanbyuzayat, Burma.
+Apparently, in the latter part of the 19th century, the British had explored the possibility of constructing such a link but surveyors deemed it too costly if not nearly impossible to span the 415-kilometers (248 miles) between NongPlaDuk, Thailand and Thanbyuzayat, Burma.

 But in early-1942, the Japanese found themselves in a rather unique position.
 They had tens of thousands of British and Australian POWs in Singapore.
 The first prisoners of war, about 3,000 Australians, left Changi Prison on 14 May 1942 and journeyed by sea to Tavoy.
-They worked on airfields and other infrastructure initially before beginning construction of the railway in September 1942 near Thanbyuzayat, the northern terminus of the railway.
-The first to work in Thailand — about 3,000 British soldiers– left Changi by train in June 1942 to Ban Pong, the southern terminus of the railway.
-More prisoners of war (including Americans) were imported from Singapore and the Dutch East Indies as construction advanced.
+They worked on airfields and other infrastructure initially before construction of the railway in September 1942 near Thanbyuzayat was begun.
+The first to work in Thailand — about 3,000 British soldiers– left Changi by train in June 1942 to Ban Pong, the eastern terminus of the railway.
+More prisoners of war (including Americans) were imported from Java (via Singapore) as construction advanced.

-The third most recognizable section of the TBR that still exists today is the viaduct that clings to the mountainside above the Kwae Noi river at Wong Po between these other two sections.
+The third most recognizable section of the TBR that still exists today is the viaduct that clings to the mountainside above the Kwae Noi river at Wang Po between these other two sections.

-For their contribution to this effort the 682 American POWs who worked the railway labored mainly on the Burmese end of the link through a mountainous jungle area.
+For their contribution to this effort the 680 American POWs who worked the railway labored mainly on the Burmese end through a mountainous jungle area.
 This website is dedicated primarily to the US POWs, but will touch on other Allied POWs who were also involved.

 As an aside: There never was a “Bridge on the River Kwai”; there never was a “River Kwai”.
 The 1952 book and later the movie that popularized the TBR was written by a Frenchman who had nothing what so ever to do with the TBR.
 As a result of the book and movie, tourist began to arrive in Kanchanaburi in search of this site.
 They could find the iron and concrete bridge but not the “River Kwai”.
 World War II-era maps clearly show that that bridge spanned the Mae Klong river.
 A few kilometers down-stream, it is joined by a smaller tributary known as the Kwae Noi (this translates directly as ‘small tributary’).
 In the mid-1960s, the Thai government bowed to the tourist industry and renamed the portion of the Mae Klong west of the point of confluence with the Kwae Noi as the Kwae Yai (= ‘big tributary’).
 Beyond the point of confluence, the Mae Klong continues to flow to the Gulf of Thailand.